Back to jobs

 • Preferred: domain knowledge in management/professional liability

-• Ability to balance competing priorities and focus on key initiatives, by estimating timelines and keeping team/documentation updated with status of projects
+• Ability to balance competing priorities and focus on key initiatives, by estimating timelines and keeping team/documentation updated with the status of projects

-• Experience and excitement using modern cloud computing and cloud databases (i.e. AWS, Snowflake etc.)
+• Experience and excitement using modern cloud computing and cloud databases (i.e. AWS, Snowflake, etc.)

 • A passion for solving challenging mathematical problems and an interest in exploring new machine learning tools and technologies.